-- Capitalize current outlays for capital assets - Depreciate capital assets - Report long-term debt, including pension obligations, as a liability - Calculate revenue and expense using the economic resources measurement focus and the accrual basis of accounting. - Allocate net position as follows: - Net Investment in capital assets - Restricted net position is amounts with constraints placed on the use by external sources such as creditors, grantors, contributors or laws and regulations. - o Unrestricted for no specific use.
+- · Capitalize current outlays for capital assets - Depreciate capital assets - Report long-term debt, including pension and other post-employment benefit obligations, as a liability - Calculate revenue and expense using the economic resources measurement focus and the accrual basis of accounting. - Allocate net position as follows: - Net Investment in capital assets - Restricted net position is amounts with constraints placed on the use by external sources such as creditors, grantors, contributors or laws and regulations. - Unrestricted for no specific use.